Note: LNCaP cells refer to prostate cancer cells.

 binding complexes and the effect of finasteride on the level of AR in

-.
+the cells.
 Complexes were significanfly diminished when the nuclear

 extracts were preprecipitated with AR antibody, whereas no changes